 With over 60 years in the roofing business, Heidler Roofing can provide the expertise you need to learn about roofing solutions for your building.
 In this third installment of our Ultimate Guide to Commercial Roofing post series, we’ll cover what installing some of the most common commercial roofing systems entails.

-From the decision-making process of choosing the most appropriate materials and making our professional recommendation to our customer through actually building the roof, much time and craftsmanship are involved in making sure the job is done right with a strong and long-lasting roof as the result.
+From the decision-making process of choosing the most appropriate materials, making our professional recommendations to our customers, and designing the appropriate roof—we take the necessary time and craftsmanship to make sure the job is done right with a solid and long-lasting roof as a result.

-- Roofers often attach base sheets to the roof’s subsystem/roof deck using base sheet fasteners.
+- Roofers often attach base sheets to the roof’s subsystem/roof deck using base-sheet fasteners.

 - Plies are laid with alternating layers of asphalt.
 (A little bit like a lasagna, but not nearly as delicious!)

 Some MB systems rely on self-adhesive “cold process” sheets that don’t require heating of the bonding materials.
-Additionally, MB does not as often require a top layer of surface material to be installed for the roof to be well-performing and durable enough for regular foot traffic.
+Additionally, MB does not require a top layer of surface material to be installed for the roof to be well-performing and durable enough for regular foot traffic.

+The best commercial roofing contractors will offer professionally written in-depth proposals that capture all the installation details we discuss with you.
 With these types of project documents, you won’t just get a number.
 You’ll gain an understanding of the entire job from start to finish.

 Some systems are considered premium or “high tech” than others that have been around for decades and will affect cost.
 Not every roofing material will be appropriate for every application, of course, but you may have some options at different price points to consider.
 In any event, professional roofing contractors like us here at Heidler Roofing are well-acquainted with accommodating customers’ budget constraints, and we’re happy to work with you.